Qovery/qovery-client-go/docs/OrganizationMainCallsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetOrganizationGitTokensRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetOrganizationGitTokenRequest struct via the builder pattern

 Name | Type | Description  | Notes